-As with all storage devices, an LSM volume has a block device interface and a character device interface.
+As with most storage devices, an LSM volume has a block device interface and a character device interface.

-- A volume's block device interface is located in the /dev/vol/diskgroup directory. - A volume's character device interface is located in the /dev/rvol/diskgroup/volume directory.
+- A volume's block device interface is located in the /dev/vol/disk_group directory. - A volume's character device interface is located in the /dev/rvol/disk group directory.

-Because these interfaces support the standard UNIX open, close, read, write, and ioctl calls, databases, file systems, applications, and secondary swap use an LSM volume in the same manner as a disk partition as shown in Figure 1-11.
+Because these interfaces support the standard UNIX open, close, read, write, and ioctl calls, databases, file systems, applications, and secondary swap use an LSM volume in the same manner as a disk partition as shown in Figure 1-13.